DenisSalem/VenC/doc/howtoEN.md

 Once you've done the best post of the entire internet and beyond save your entry, then you're ready to publish!

+## publish

+So that's it, you wrote one or more entries, and you want to see how beautiful it look's like!
+Go to the root directory of your blog and issue the following

+	venc --export-blog gentle

+This will create all the HTML pages of your blog by using the theme known as __*gentle*__.
+To know which available themes we do have you can issue the following

+	venc --themes

+Then you can recompile your blog by passing the name of the desired theme, printed in green with the previous command.

+You may want to do your own HTML/CSS theme.
+A good way to achieve that is to use __*dummy*__ as a base.
+Just copy this theme into your local theme folder known as _theme_